 The Philanthropy Lab currently offers students practical grant-making experience within the context of full-credit, university philanthropy courses.
 In addition, we offer students additional opportunities to further their own or others' philanthropy education and experience.

-Participating ambassadors gather for a summer grant-making conference in Dallas, TX, that involves students from all Philanthropy Lab partner universities.
+Participating ambassadors gather for a summer grant-making conference in Fort Worth, TX, that involves students from all Philanthropy Lab partner universities.
 The students convene to further consider thoughtful giving, connect with like-minded peers and experts, and serve on The Philanthropy Lab Advisory Board, tasked with making additional grants of up to $150,000.

 Philanthropy Lab course alumni evaluate the grants made by their class two years after the conclusion of the course and have the opportunity to provide further funding to nonprofit organizations and future classes at their university.